 ― Charles Eames, American designer, architect, and filmmaker

-Meanwhile, the meaning of design depends on the context and can also mean a variety of other things.
+The design meaning depends on the context and can also refer to a variety of other things.
 Design is the creation of an experience.
 It’s also the process of the said creation and how well it’s organized.
 On top of that, design is the result, i.e. the things we see, hear, and feel.

-The meaning of design is so multifaceted, to the point that you can no longer say if a universal definition is at all possible.
+The meaning is so multifaceted, to the point that you can no longer say if a universal design definition is possible at all.
 You can, however, try to look at the sum of the parts to come up with a more realistic picture.
 So, Charles Eames said that design is all about purpose.
-Let’s dive deeper into this idea.

 The purpose of design